HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_v2/customizations.md

 # Customizations for Search V2

+## Provide a custom CSS theme module
 This topic provides information on the possible style customizations for Search V2.
 There are two options:

 - [Provide a custom CSS theme module with some styling overrides.](#providing-a-custom-css-theme-module-with-some-stylings-overrides)
 - [Provide a custom CSS theme module with all search stylings and some styling adjustments.](#providing-a-custom-css-theme-module-with-all-search-stylings-and-some-styling-adjustments)

-## Providing a custom CSS theme module with some stylings overrides
+### Providing a custom CSS theme module with some stylings overrides

 1. Create a new module under Practitioner Studio.
     1. Connect to the Core theme section using WebDav.
 There are two options: